jason-fox/fox.jason.translate.xliff/README.md

     to a previously translated text snippet in the cache file, the text will be copied over and the snippet marked as `approved`.
 -   `translate.service` - Decides which translation service to use:
+    -   `bing` - Connects to the Microsoft Translation service
+    -   `custom` - Sends the translate to an arbitrary URL using POST - use this to connect to proxies for Google Cloud
     -   `dummy` - Avoids accessing a translation service, copies sources to target langauge directly without amendment.
-    -   `custom` - Sends the translate to an arbitrary URL using POST - use this to connect to proxies for Google Cloud [Translate](https://cloud.google.com/translate/)
+        [Translate](https://cloud.google.com/translate/)
     -   `watson` - Connects to the IBM Cloud Translation service
-    -   `bing` - Connects to the Microsoft Translation service
+    -   `yandex` - Connects to the Yandex Translation service
 -   `translate.authentication.url` - URL for creating an OAuth token if needed for a service.
 Defaults to the value in `configuration.properties.
 -   `translate.apikey` - API Key for the Translation service.
 Defaults to the value in `configuration.properties`